 - Mac OS X 10.6.8 Snow Leopard or earlier: Open Apple System Profiler by choosing About this Mac from the Apple () menu.
 Then, click More Info.

-- OS X 10.7 Lion or later: Open System Information by choosing About this Mac from the Apple () menu.
-Then, in the About This Mac window click System Report.
+- OS X Lion 10.7 or later: Open System Information by choosing About this Mac from the Apple () menu.
+Click System Report.

 - Click Power in the Contents list (under the Hardware section as shown below).

-- Cycle Count is listed under the Battery Information section.
+- The current cycle count is listed under the Battery Information section.

-Consult the table below to see the maximum cycle count for your computer's battery before it is considered consumed:
+Consult the table below to see the cycle count limit for your computer's battery before it is considered consumed.

 |Computer||Maximum Cycle Count|